clenemt/clenemt.dev/src/pages/home.md

 # [Hello I’m Clement]{.page__title-pre .fw-bold} a frontend architect.{.page__title}

-I'm also a [writer](notes/) and [definitely not]{.select-hide .select-hide--2} professional climber.
+I am also a [writer](notes/) and [definitely not]{.select-hide .select-hide--2} professional climber.

 I like [building](projects/work/) stuffs and [experimenting](projects/open-source/) with [strange things]{.select-hide .select-hide--1}.

-I'm [full on]{.select-hide .select-hide--3} passionate about my craft, always looking out for _original ideas_.
-I'm drawn to anything that involves hiking, climbing or travelling.
+I am [full on]{.select-hide .select-hide--3} passionate about my craft, always looking out for _original ideas_.
+I am drawn to anything that involves hiking, climbing or travelling.

 </div>